bruno-lima1504/reactnative-firebase-to-do-list/README.md

 # To do list - React Native with Firebase

 # Technologies used:
-* React Native: Hooks(useState, useEffect, useRef), Components, StyledComponents.
+* React Native: Hooks(useState, useEffect, useRef), Components, StyleSheets.
 * Firebase: Users Authentication with email and password, NoSQL Database.

 ## Resume